optimizely/optimizely-edge-agent/docs-revised/analysis/initial-claude-04-18-25/03-configuration/v2-configuration-management.md

       const configValue = this.parseHeaderValue(value, key);

-      // Store in config with source tracking this.setConfigValue(configKey as keyof OptimizelyConfigOptions, configValue, 'headers');
+      // Store in config with source tracking this.setConfigValue(configKey as keyof OptimizelyConfigOptions, configValue, 'header');
     }
   });